-Non-citizens who have a four year degree and an advanced post-graduate degree, or a bachelor’s degree coupled with at least five years of employment experience in their chosen field may be eligible for an EB-2(A) visa.
-However, they must also have drawn interest from a U.S. firm who wishes to employ someone like themselves with their advanced education and expertise.
+Non-citizens who have a four year degree and an advanced post-graduate degree, or a bachelor’s degree coupled with at least five years of employment experience in their chosen field may be eligible for an EB-2A visa.
+However, they must also have drawn interest from a U.S. firm that wishes to employ someone like themselves with their advanced education and expertise.

-To successfully acquire an EB-2(B) visa, petitioning applicants must first and foremost demonstrate exceptional ability in the sciences, arts, or a particular industry.
+To successfully acquire an EB-2B visa, petitioning applicants must first and foremost demonstrate exceptional ability in the sciences, arts, or a particular industry.
 The USCIS recognizes these talents as superior to those individuals normally occupied in the sciences, arts or industry.
-Applicants qualify for EB-2(B) status by satisfying at least three out of the seven criteria below:
+Applicants qualify for EB-2B status by providing proof for at least three out of the seven criteria below:

-- Proof of ten years of full-time employment in their selective field
+- Ten or more years of full-time employment in their selective field

-- Proof of current permit or endorsement for their vocation
+- Current permit or endorsement for their vocation

-- Proof of affiliation with professional organizations in their selective field
+- Affiliation with professional organizations in their selective field

-- Proof of endorsements from professional associates, government bodies and recognized trade organizations
+- Endorsements from professional associates, government bodies and recognized trade organizations

 - Supplementary documentation that supports their case

 The EB-2C visa is granted to non-residents whose permanent residency in the U.S. will benefit the national interest.
 This national interest waiver classification requires that petitioning applicants provide proof that their employment and residence in the U.S. will improve and benefit U.S. national interests before being granted an EB-2C visa.
 A national interest waiver requests that USCIS officials approve the visa and dismiss the employment history component of the application that normally is a requirement for EB-2 status.
 Applicants can petition this request for themselves without the help of a U.S. firm.
 Non-residents who are granted an EB-2B visa, however, must still exhibit proof that their permanent residency in the U.S. will benefit national interests.